ryedin/site/_deployment/installing-a-rack.md

 * Click **Add a Rack** and then **Install New Rack**.
 * Choose a name for your Rack, and select the desired AWS region.
   - See [Supported AWS Regions](/docs/supported-aws-regions) for list of regions currently supported.
-* Enter your AWS credentials.
+* Enter your AWS credentials, or drag the `credentials.csv` file downloaded when you created a Convox IAM user.
+(If needed, you can create a new access key by clicking on the user in the [AWS Console](https://console.aws.amazon.com/iam/home#/users), from the "Security credentials" tab.)
 * Click **Install Convox**.

 ## Installing from the CLI